Bullpen additions for Twins don't mean demotion for Rogers

-MINNEAPOLIS (AP) The Minnesota Twins bolstered their bullpen this winter by signing two pitchers with ninth-inning experience, including the most recent closer for their primary division rival.
+MINNEAPOLIS — The Minnesota Twins bolstered their bullpen this winter by signing two pitchers with ninth-inning experience, including the most recent closer for their primary division rival.

 Adding Hansel Robles and Alex Colome doesn’t mean the Twins have demoted Taylor Rogers, though, despite a rough 2020 that was his worst of five seasons in the majors.
 They won’t designate one reliever for a permanent ninth-inning role, in keeping with their practice over manager Rocco Baldelli’s first two years.
 They’re also confident the struggles Rogers endured last season were more statistical fluke than warning sign.